roblanf/raspberrytrap/readme.md

-# Catching insects with raspberries
+# Raspberry Pi motion-capture camera trap for very small creatures

 ## What?

-[Mike Whitehead](https://michaelwhitehead.net/) (mostly) and [me](http://robertlanfear.com/) (a bit) are interested in using camera traps to make observations about pollinators and other things in Australia.
+[Mike Whitehead](https://michaelwhitehead.net/) (mostly) and [me](http://robertlanfear.com/) (a bit) are interested in using camera traps to make observations about insect pollinators and other things in Australia.
 Initial trials with the camera have successfully shown that a native Australian heath is [both visited by birds, and unable to be visited by honeybees](https://youtu.be/fvPg0uDEknc).

+As well as capturing ecological data on insects in the field, this camera trap design could be very useful in a lab or controlled environment where researchers want to record movement of their study animals.
+For example, it could be mounted looking down on arenas/containers of beetles or crickets, or placed at the entrance of tubes or burrows housing small lizards.

 This repo is an attempt to keep things in order, and keep notes of how to build, set up, and use the camera traps.

+If using this guide, remember, it is only a guide, and merely reflects what we have done to get these up and running for our specific needs.
+This is a vast space of DIY options, and almost every step can be done in another way, with another program, or a different bit of hardware.
+If you have ideas to clearly improve on what we've done, please contribute!

 ## Setup